Yes, pumpkin spice can be considered basic, but there’s a time and place for seasonal treats.

 Cheers to the pumpkin beer that inspired this guide.

-Recently, I was with some of the Tucson Foodie staff at an event where local brewery, Crooked Tooth, was pouring some of their tasty brews.
-I was skeptical of the Pumpkin Porter they had that night, but after one sip I was hooked.
+It was at an event, where local brewery Crooked Tooth was pouring some of their tasty brews, that the Pumpkin Stout first caught my eye.
+I was skeptical of it at first, but after one sip I was hooked.

-We went back to the taproom to confirm — and photograph — the Pumpkin Porter from Crooked Tooth.
-It’s worth a try if you’re craving a pumpkin drink with more kick than caffeine.
+The Tucson Foodie crew returned to the taproom to confirm my discovery.
+It’s worth a try if you’re craving a pumpkin drink with more kick than caffeine — we’re in agreement here.

 Keep up with Crooked Tooth on Facebook.

-A true seasonal southwestern treat, pumpkin tamales begin popping up come October.
+A true seasonal Southwestern treat, pumpkin tamales begin popping up in October.
 Fans wait all year to savor these sweet, yet savory treats.

 Be warned: you won’t find pumpkin tamales on the standard menu, so be sure to call in your special order if you’re looking to snag a few.
 And do it soon — these sell out fast.